Storyteller at heart

 Haunting from the Past high qualityWhat inspired Haunting from the Past, Sequel to Remember Me:

-One day when I was visiting my home town Prijedor in Bosnia, about twenty years or so after I was forced out, an old friend of my father’s, a Serb soldier, came to visit.
-He desperately wanted to stopover and talk with my father.
-I found this odd because back in ’92 he joined the Serb Army and was sent to war zones all over Bosnia and Croatia.
-Before the war, this man was a teacher in one of the high schools in Prijedor.
+One day, while visiting my hometown of Prijedor in Bosnia—about twenty years or so after I was forced out—an old friend of my father’s, a Serb soldier, came to visit.
+He desperately wanted to stop by and talk with my father.
+I found this odd because, back in ’92, he had joined the Serb Army and was sent to war zones across Bosnia and Croatia.
+Before the war, this man had been a teacher at one of the high schools in Prijedor.

-He sat down, and over coffee, little by little, he told us his own memories of war.
-I was stunned at his honesty.
-He felt so guilty about everything that had happened, but according to him, he had no choice but to enlist in the army.
+He sat down, and over coffee, little by little, he shared his memories of the war.
+I was stunned by his honesty.
+He felt immense guilt about everything that had happened, but according to him, he had no choice but to enlist in the army.
 It was either that or death.
-His nightmare had started one day in 1992 when the head of his unit had ordered him to kill one of his old students—a Bosniak Muslim.
-It was incomprehensible to him.
-He tried everything to get out of it, but in the end, he had to do it.
+His nightmare had begun one day in 1992 when the head of his unit ordered him to kill one of his former students—a Bosniak Muslim.
+The order was incomprehensible to him.
+He tried everything to avoid carrying it out, but in the end, he had to comply.

-He said that he’d tried so hard to get out of the army—faking mental illness, anything to get out—but nothing worked.
-And now, two decades later, he’s forced to live with his nightmares.
+He told us he had tried so hard to escape the army—faking mental illness, trying anything to get out—but nothing worked.
+Now, two decades later, he is still haunted by his nightmares.

 A Voice for the Voiceless – Deep and Honest; a Five Star Book Review by Author Gregory S. Lamb